 - Incorporating and obtaining tax-exempt status for non-profit organizations

-- Representing a not for profit corporation founded by and serving West African community in two foreclosure proceedings and in connection with the sale of a building in the South Bronx
+- Representing a not-for-profit corporation founded by and serving a West African community in two foreclosure proceedings and in connection with the sale of a building in the South Bronx

 - Representing a not-for-profit organization providing services to at risk-women in responding to allegations of misconduct